 (2) The Finance Committee shall have the duties set out in the College’s governance policies as approved by Council.

 7.4.
-Council may, by resolution, establish non-statutory committees.
-For each non-statutory committee, Council shall specify in the resolution the duties and responsibilities of the committee, its composition and its termination date or event.
+Council may, by resolution, establish non-statutory committees, task forces and advisory groups.
+For each non-statutory committee, task force or advisory group, Council shall specify in the resolution the duties and responsibilities of the committee, its composition and its termination date or event.

 APPOINTMENT OF NON-COUNCIL COMMITTEE MEMBERS